jpmorganchase/Kinexys-ssi-sdk-examples/README.md

 ## Repository Structure

 - `src/`: This directory is the root of the examples repository and contains three subdirectories: `holder`, `issuer`, and `verifier`.
-Each subdirectory houses TypeScript scripts showcasing specific functionalities of the Onyx SSI SDK, corresponding to the respective roles.
+Each subdirectory houses TypeScript scripts showcasing specific functionalities of the Kinexys SSI SDK, corresponding to the respective roles.
 - `src/utils/`: In this directory, you will find various helper scripts that facilitate the implementation of the examples within this repository.
 These utility scripts streamline certain processes and enhance the overall development experience.
 - `src/verifiable_credentials/`: This directory serves as the default storage location for all verifiable credentials generated by the issuer scripts.
 If needed, you can modify the storage location for these credentials by updating the .env file.
 - `src/verifiable_presentation/`: Similar to the verifiable_credentials directory, this folder acts as the default storage location for all verifiable presentations generated by the holder scripts.
 If necessary, you can adjust the storage location for these presentations in the .env file.

 ## Usage

 Navigating the usage of this examples repository is simple and straightforward.
-Follow these steps to get familiar with the Onyx SSI SDK functionalities:
+Follow these steps to get familiar with the Kinexys SSI SDK functionalities:

 1. Start from the Issuer section: